jacoscaz/yurl/README.md

 Usage
 -----

-`yurl` provides daisy-chainable methods for all the url components handles by `url.parse()`/`url.format()`.
+`yurl` provides daisy-chainable methods for all the url components handled by `url.parse()`/`url.format()`.

     var YURL = require('yurl');